paigen11/spring-cloud-config-server-example/README.md

 # Config Server Client Setup

+### To Run Locally
+1. Clone or download the repo to your local machine.

+2. Execute `./gradlew clean build` into your command line.

+3. Type `gradle bootRun` into the command line and you should see the server start up on port 8080.
+Voila, your config server is running locally.

 ### Creating Configuration Properties for your application
 1. To create configuration properties for your application, visit the following Github location.
 [Configuration Properties](TBD)